exploreCSR 2024-2025: Diversity in Computer Systems Research

 Who can apply: Current undergraduate students (including graduating seniors) who attend college at an institution in the U.S. Northeast (Virginia, Washington DC, Maryland, Delaware, Pennsylvania, New York, New Jersey, Rhode Island, Massachusetts, Connecticut, Vermont, New Hampshire, and Maine).
 We will host some in-person visits to Brown and will cover your travel costs.

-Experience needed: Prospective students should have completed an introductory computer science course sequence.
-Coursework in computer systems is helpful, but not strictly required.
+Experience needed: Prospective students should have completed an introductory computer science course sequence, and should have completed or be currently taking an introductory computer systems course.
+Other coursework in computer systems is helpful, but not strictly required.
 No prior research experience necessary!

 Activities planned: We will have bi-weekly seminar talks, as well as opportunities to give participants a "behind-the-scenes" look at what graduate study in CS looks like.
 These include panels on demystifying the graduate application process, Q&A's with current grad students and alumni, attendance at Brown CS lab meetings, and participation in Brown's undergraduate research symposium.